Shrewsbury: Middle Ages

-In 1398, Richard II summoned a Great Parliament in the town, which is believed to have met in the Abbey, dubbed the "Revenge Parliament," this Parliament originally met in Westminster but was prorogued to Shrewsbury (he publicly proclaimed it an act of affection for the people of Shropshire) and was a turning point in Richard II's reign, and sowed the seeds of his eventual downfall.
+In 1398, Richard II summoned a Great Parliament in the town, which is believed to have met in the Abbey; dubbed the "Revenge Parliament," it originally met in Westminster but was prorogued to Shrewsbury (he publicly proclaimed it an act of affection for the people of Shropshire).
+It was a turning point in Richard II's reign, and sowed the seeds of his eventual downfall.
 This national drama played out against a backdrop of local controversy, as Shrewsbury itself grappled with its own internal power struggles and grievances against its ruling elite.

 In 1403, the Battle of Shrewsbury was fought at Battlefield, a few miles north of the town centre, between King Henry IV and Henry Percy (Hotspur), with the king emerging victorious.
 Hotspur's body was taken by Thomas Neville, to Whitchurch, for burial.
 However, when rumours circulated that Percy was still alive, the king "had the corpse exhumed and displayed it, propped upright between two millstones, in the market place at Shrewsbury".
 That being done, Percy was subjected to posthumous execution.